Puppy & Levels Program Information

 There are 5 levels.
 Each level focuses on a specific set of behaviors and each level becomes increasingly more difficult, providing you more practice to build and strengthen behaviors that were taught in previous levels.
 Each class is 50 minutes in length.

-Teaches young dogs ages 6 months or less optimal socialization skills and basic manners.
+Teaches young dogs (less than 6 months of age) optimal socialization skills and basic manners.
 Emphasis is placed on building confidence in your puppy using positive reinforcement interactions with other puppies, people, and the environment.
-Puppies will graduate to Level 2.
-Students in the puppy level should take advantage of our Saturday morning Puppy Socials for additional socialization opportunities.
-To register for Puppy class, register for a Levels Orientation.
+Puppies will graduate to the Adolescent Level.
+Students in the puppy level are encouraged to take advantage of our Saturday morning Puppy Socials for additional socialization opportunities.
+To register for Puppy class, register for a Levels Orientation - Puppy.

-Teaches you the basics of reward based training.
-This level is for dogs ages 6 months and older.
+Teaches dogs (older than 6 months of age) the basics of reward based training.
 We use a continuous reward schedule.
 The primary reward is food and it is used to establish a positive relationship between you and your dog.
 Our goal is to build a solid foundation for attention, use of hand signals, polite greetings, and lay a foundation for recalls.
+To register for Level 1, register for a Levels Orientation - Adult.

 Focuses on dog manners.
 In this level, we use a continuous reward schedule with the primary reward being food.
 We work on strengthening attention behaviors, transition from hand signal to verbal cues, expand upon recalls and polite greetings, and leash manners.